MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 06/2 - Sets.md

 numbers = {1, 4, 7, 12, 19}

 numbers.add(5)  # adds 5 to the set
-numbers.add(7)  # doesn't do anything since 7 is alredy in the set numbers.remove(12)  # removes 12 from the set
+numbers.add(7)  # doesn't do anything since 7 is already in the set numbers.remove(12)  # removes 12 from the set

 print(numbers)  # prints {1, 4, 5, 7, 19} (the order could be different)